darshanpandhi/darshanpandhi.github.io/README.md

 > Etter is not wrong when he says that static websites check all the right boxes.
 They do not require any specialized learning and are quick and easy to setup.
 It lets one focus their time and effort on what matters the most, content.
 > To add on, the absence of a database and server-side scripting results in better overall performance.

-Needles to say, a static website is what we are going for here with GitHub Pages.
+Needless to say, a static website is what we are going for here with GitHub Pages.
 This website will host our repository containing our Resume.

 > While manual simple static site creation is feasible,
 > utilizing one of Etter's very own suggestions, Jekyll, as our static site generator, can futureproof it.

-And that's exactly what we do here (Use Jekyll to theme our Resume).
+And that's exactly what we do here (use Jekyll to theme our Resume).

 #### Steps to create a Static Website for your Resume and style it

 1. Click **Settings** tab from within the repository.
-2. Scroll Down to GitHub Pages Section.
+2. Scroll Down to the GitHub Pages section.
 Here, you will see the URL of your GitHub Page.
-3. Click **Choose a theme** under the **Theme Chooser** Sub-Section.
+3. Click **Choose a theme** under the **Theme Chooser** sub-section.
 4. Select the desired theme.
 5. Click **Select theme**.